 Diagnosis – Delays Exacerbate Brain Injuries & Liability Defenses?

 You can use a CT scan or MRI to diagnose and confirm these issues.
 The CT scan findings or MRI criteria provide the doctor with a detailed picture of the other arteries in this region of the body, such as the veins and other vessels.

-Physicians can perform a physical examination to assess the blood pressure and heart rate of the individual for signs of internal bleeding.
+Physicians can perform a physical examination to assess the individual’s blood pressure and heart rate for signs of internal bleeding.

 Only healthcare professionals in a hospital can treat acute bilateral hematomas.
 A craniotomy is a surgical management operation that can remove a subacute subdural hematoma.
 The surgeons remove a portion of the skull to obtain entry to the hematoma.
 Medical experts perform the removal with irrigation and suction.